Hk Maker Lab – Professional Development and Curriculum Design For High School STEM Teachers

 All applications should carefully review the following dates and information to ensure that they are willing and able to attend all sessions (which take place at Columbia University’s Morningside Campus).
 Virtual workshops will be hosted online and will be scheduled in coordination with accepted applicants.

-- Four (4) virtual workshops to gain an understanding of the engineering design process.
-These workshops are expected to last for 30 – 90 minutes.
-July 1-July 16 (specific dates TBD).
+One virtual workshop for an introduction to the engineering design process.
+This workshop is expected to last for 30 – 90 minutes.
+July 1-July 16 (specific date TBD).

-- Hk Maker Lab summer program – classroom and laboratory work.
-July 16-August 24, Monday-Thursday 10am-4pm.
+Hk Maker Lab summer program – classroom and laboratory work.
+July 15-August 22, Monday-Thursday 10am-4pm.